This unique situational awareness training is designed to increase your awareness just by reading it.

 In an article called Combining Senses, Malte Bieler and Ileana Hanganu-Opatz explain that although our brains have separate areas for each sensory system, we are born with the ability to combine our senses.
 This process, called multisensory integration, helps to create a complete picture of your current reality.

-Scientists still don’t yet understand how this happens, but for the situational awareness practitioner, it’s clear that the more sensory data we can expose ourselves to, the better our situational awareness is going to be.
-Now it’s time to get practical with some exercises to sharpen situational awareness skills.
+Scientists still don’t yet understand how this happens, but to achieve a situational awareness mindset, it’s clear that the more sensory data we can expose ourselves to, the better our situational awareness is going to be.
+Now it’s time to get practical with some advanced situational awareness exercises to sharpen your skills.

 Exercise 1: Areas of influence